 We take this seriously and hope that every family will participate.
 It is completely anonymous unless you choose to give us your name.

-The survey will shut down in a few weeks, so respond now so your voice is heard.
 Thank you in advance for a great response rate this year.

 A big shout-out to 6th grade.
 We will miss you as you begin a new journey into middle school.
 You represented the Dragon Community well and we loved watching you all these years from flag to now.